Prajjwalpat/INVENTORYMANAGEMENT/README.md

-This is hosted on  https://inventorymanagement.fly.dev/inventory/
+This is hosted on  https://inventorymanagement.fly.dev/ endpoints are: